+Please note that museums require or strongly recommend advanced ticketing.
+Please check with each individual museum below for more information.
 Thanks to its status as the Canadian capital, Ottawa is home to seven excellent national museums.
 The following four museums are centrally located within a 30 min walk of the Marriott.
 If you happen to be staying an extra day or two in the area, they offer free entrance on Thursday evenings.

 - Canadian Museum of History (Free on Thursday, 5pm-7pm)

 - Canadian War Museum (Free on Thursday, 5pm-7pm)

 - Canadian Museum of Nature (Free on Thursday, 4pm-7pm)

 - National Gallery of Canada (Free on Thursday, 5pm-8pm)

 The other three museums are part of the Ingenium group - they offer a range of interactive exhibits and programming that will be particularly attractive if you are traveling with children.
 These museums are free daily 4-5pm if you would like to stop by at the end of the day.
 They are within 10-15 mins of the Marriott by car.

 Breweries and Taverns

 Three of the closest breweries to the Marriott are Beyond the Pale (25 min walk), Flora Hall Brewing (20 min walk), and Spark Beer (20 min walk).
 Mill Street Brewery is based in Toronto, but operates a scenic brewpub in a former industrial building by the Ottawa River (15 min walk).